Batmant History, Family Crest & Coats of Arms

 One of the first records of the family was William Bateman (1298?-1355), "Bishop of Norwich, who is also called, from his birthplace, William of Norwich.
 His father was one of the principal citizens of Norwich, having no less than eleven times filled the office of bailiff of the city (Norwich had no mayor till 1403), of which he sat as the representative in the parliament of 1326-1327."

-Important Dates for the Batmant family
+Early History of the Batmant family

 This web page shows only a small excerpt of our Batmant research.
 Another 80 words (6 lines of text) covering the years 1298, 1480, 1298, 1355, 1560, 1644, 1626, 1644, 1687, 1663, 1584, 1573 and are included under the topic Early Batmant History in all our PDF Extended History products and printed products wherever possible.